-The Takaful Insurance Company's Board of Directors is chaired by a Board of Directors of seven members with diverse expertise and skills, elected by shareholders through company general assembly held on 16/04/2020 so their membership shall be for the next three years to achieve the sustainable value of stakeholders (shareholders, customers, employees and the community).
+The Takaful Insurance Company's Board of Directors is chaired by a Board of Directors of seven members with diverse expertise and skills, elected by shareholders through company general assembly held on 16/04/2019so their membership shall be for the next three years to achieve the sustainable value of stakeholders (shareholders, customers, employees and the community).
 The Board enjoys a majority of non-executive members and one independent member; this reinforces the principle of independence in decision-making and monitoring the performance of the executive management to achieve the desired objectives.
-It is worth noting that on the date of 22/04/2020, some changes occurred in the membership of the Board of Directors.
-The resignation of each member of the Board of Directors / Kuwait Holding Company and its representative, as well as a member of the Board of Directors, was immediately called up, which is Al-Deera Holding Company, with its membership remaining on the Board of Directors, was immediately called up, which is Al-Deera Holding Company.

 As well The Board of Directors exercises these powers and responsibilities in accordance with the Company's policies and the work system of Board of Directors.
 The Board of Directors is fully responsible for the "First Takaful".
 The scope of the Board of Directors includes, but is not limited to:

-- Setting the company's strategy and setting the desired goals and drawing future plans for the company. - Determining the risk appetite of the company. - To adhere to the standards of good governance and follow up their implementation.

-- Supervising the executive management and supervising its performance and its work, including the CEO.
+- Setting the company's strategy and setting the desired goals and drawing future plans for the company. - Determining the risk appetite of the company. - To adhere to the standards of good governance and follow up their implementation. - Supervising the executive management and supervising its performance and its work, including the CEO.